 Working at a dealer vs. working for an independent is like night and day.
-I'm not saying that working for an independent is bad, but in my opinion there are more benefits to working for dealership.
-Just for starters, they have more money to advertise which in itself, generates more customers.
+I'm not saying that working for an independent is bad, but in my opinion, there are more benefits to working for a dealership.
+Just for starters, they have more money to advertise which generates more customers in and of itself.

 Imagine putting a puzzle together 50 times, the first time you put the puzzle together it might take you 40 hours, but if you put it together 50 times, you would be very efficient and could probably cut your time in half.

 In retrospect, you would be making twice as much money per hour.
 I like the sound of that.
 More cash!

 Stoke the stove and add wood for heat.
 You wouldn't sit in front of your wood stove, and say to it, "Give me heat, and then I will give you wood."
 You would be considered insane.
 So you can't expect to make a lot of cash (heat) without working (adding wood).

 The more wood you add, the more heat you generate.
 So here's my point: Go find wood to put on the fire.
 If you're standing around waiting for a part to show up, go find another job to do while you're waiting.